wdi-sg/git-branching/collaborate.md

 #### Add a collaborator

-Add a person as a collaborator to your githuib project.
+Add a person as a collaborator to your github project.

 - open up your repo page on github
 - click to the `settings` tab